Bill

 AI Summary

-This bill enhances penalties for drug-related offenses committed within designated "drug-free school zones," which are areas within two thousand feet of school property or on school buses.
-Specifically, it adds a provision that anyone caught smoking, vaping, or otherwise abusing controlled dangerous substances in these zones will face stricter punishments.
-The bill amends existing law to state that offenders will receive the maximum fine and a prison sentence up to one and a half times the longest authorized term for the underlying drug offense, and these sentences will not be eligible for parole, probation, or suspension.
-However, a new exception is introduced: if the offense also specifically qualifies as a violation of R.S.
-40:966(C)(2) (which pertains to the distribution of certain controlled substances), the penalty is reduced to a maximum of one year in prison and a fine of up to one thousand dollars, instead of the harsher penalties outlined in the general enhanced penalty provisions.
+This bill amends Louisiana law concerning violations within drug-free school zones, which are areas around schools where drug offenses carry stricter penalties.
+Specifically, it adds a new provision that punishes individuals who violate drug laws while smoking, vaping, or otherwise abusing controlled substances on school property, within 2,000 feet of school property, or on a school bus.
+The bill also modifies existing penalties for drug-free school zone violations by stating that offenders will receive the maximum fine and imprisonment for up to one and a half times the longest authorized term, and their sentences will not be eligible for parole, probation, or suspension, mirroring the restrictions on the underlying drug offenses.
+However, a new exception is introduced: if the violation within a drug-free school zone also constitutes a specific offense related to the distribution of marijuana (R.S.
+40:966(C)(2)), the penalty is reduced to a maximum of one year in jail and a fine of up to $1,000, instead of the harsher penalties otherwise mandated.

 Committee Categories